CSC207-UofT/course-project-group-039-foodies/phase1/design_document.md

 * ##### NEXT STEPS:
   * I plan to refactor how the GUI and CLI operate internally to make the implementation more SOLID, create a UserFactory to solve dependency issues, and implement an observer design pattern to allow RecipeBook and PreferenceBook to coordinate

+#### EMILY

+* ##### TASKS DONE:
+  * Heavily focused on implementing Group related classes and commands including Group, GroupManager, GroupFactory (using the Factory Design Pattern), Group tests and a number of commands.
+Group class and GroupFactory class were modified based on group member’s feedback.

+* ##### NEXT STEPS:
+  * I will continue to work on implementing a few more Group commands and add them to GUI.

 #### MICHELLE

 * ##### TASKS DONE: